Bridge Workshop FAQ’s

 Why should I attend Bridge rather than continue my vacation or job for an extra week before school starts?

-This workshop is an investment for your future.
-You will meet and make friends with other students interested in the STEM + Health Care fields and learn about opportunities & resources available to you.
+This four-day workshop represents a valuable investment in your future education at WSU.
+You will meet and make friends with other students interested in the STEM fields and learn about opportunities and resources available to you.

 What will I learn?

-Sessions will be held on career planning, time management, study skills, stress management, and much more.
+Workshop sessions will be held on career planning, time management, study skills, stress management, and much more.
 Classroom sessions will be held on “How to Succeed in Math and Chemistry.”
-Current WSU students will serve as Bridge Leaders and peer mentors throughout the academic school year for our incoming LSAMP students.
-They can speak about life on the WSU campus and answer any questions you might have.
+Current WSU students will serve as Student Leaders and mentors throughout the academic year for our incoming students.
+They can describe life on the WSU campus and answer any questions you might have.

 When is Bridge?

-Note: We recommend all our LSAMP students arrive early to campus for fall move-in to residence halls, to avoid large crowds and create an easier transition to your assigned residence hall.
+Note: We recommend that all students arrive early to campus for fall move-in to residence halls, to avoid large crowds and create an easier transition to your assigned residence hall.

 What are the fees?